× Part 7: Aether Aether Concoctions and Enchants Relics The Planes

 Aetherite.
 Space and possibly Time.

 Description.
-This full suit of armor grants a +1 bonus to the user’s Armor or Dodge score.
+This Torso armor grants a +1 bonus to the user’s Armor or Dodge score.
 The armor requires Time Aetherite at 4th level and higher if the bonus is being applied to the user's Dodge.

 Higher Levels.
 At 2nd level, the bonus increases to +2; at 3rd level, it becomes +4; at 4th level, it becomes +7; as an artifact, it becomes +10.